helmedeiros/blog/content/en/posts/2024-04-08-session-3-milestones-effort-value-dependencies.md

 subtitle: Learn to collaboratively reality-check your milestones by sizing effort, scoring value, and identifying dependencies—before committing to your quarter
 ---

-## A Year Later: Why We Built This Session

 Almost a year has passed since we shared our experience running Session #2.
 Back then, we were excited about ideating milestones and shaping bets collaboratively.
 But over the following quarters, we hit a common wall—**we had great ideas, but not enough shared clarity around how complex they were, what they unlocked, or what they required**.

 We've always believed in collaborative planning.
 We care about building a product culture where **autonomy, creativity, and accountability** thrive.
 And yet, we felt something was missing between ideation and execution.